AMD: Embedded CPUs

-AMD has also introduced 64-bit processors into its embedded product line starting with the AMD Opteron processor.
+AMD has also introduced 64-bit processors into its embedded product line, starting with the AMD Opteron processor.
 Leveraging the high throughput enabled through HyperTransport and the Direct Connect Architecture these server-class processors have been targeted at high-end telecom and storage applications.
 In 2007, AMD added the AMD Athlon, AMD Turion, and Mobile AMD Sempron processors to its embedded product line.
 Leveraging the same 64-bit instruction set and Direct Connect Architecture as the AMD Opteron but at lower power levels, these processors were well suited to a variety of traditional embedded applications.
-Throughout 2007 and into 2008, AMD has continued to add both single-core Mobile AMD Sempron and AMD Athlon processors and dual-core AMD Athlon X2 and AMD Turion processors to its embedded product line and now offers embedded 64-bit solutions starting with 8 W TDP Mobile AMD Sempron and AMD Athlon processors for fan-less designs up to multi-processor systems leveraging multi-core AMD Opteron processors all supporting longer than standard availability.
+Throughout 2007 and into 2008, AMD continued to add both single-core Mobile AMD Sempron and AMD Athlon processors and dual-core AMD Athlon X2 and AMD Turion processors to its embedded product line and now offers embedded 64-bit solutions starting with 8 W TDP Mobile AMD Sempron and AMD Athlon processors for fan-less designs up to multi-processor systems leveraging multi-core AMD Opteron processors all supporting longer than standard availability.

 The ATI acquisition in 2006 included the Imageon and Xilleon product lines.
 In late 2008, the entire handheld division was sold off to Qualcomm, who have since produced the Adreno series.
 Also in 2008, the Xilleon division was sold to Broadcom.

 In April 2007, AMD announced the release of the M690T integrated graphics chipset for embedded designs.
 This enabled AMD to offer complete processor and chipset solutions targeted at embedded applications requiring high-performance 3D and video such as emerging digital signage, kiosk, and Point of Sale applications.
 The M690T was followed by the M690E specifically for embedded applications which removed the TV output, which required Macrovision licensing for OEMs, and enabled native support for dual TMDS outputs, enabling dual independent DVI interfaces.

 In January 2011, AMD announced the AMD Embedded G-Series Accelerated Processing Unit.
 This was the first APU for embedded applications.
 These were followed by updates in 2013 and 2016.

-In May 2012, AMD Announced the AMD Embedded R-Series Accelerated Processing Unit.
+In May 2012, AMD announced the AMD Embedded R-Series Accelerated Processing Unit.
 This family of products incorporates the Bulldozer CPU architecture, and Discrete-class Radeon HD 7000G Series graphics.
-This was followed by a system on a chip (SoC) version in 2015 which offered a faster CPU and faster graphics, with support for DDR4 SDRAM memory.
+This was followed by a system-on-a-chip (SoC) version in 2015 which offered a faster CPU and faster graphics, with support for DDR4 SDRAM memory.

 Embedded graphics

 AMD builds graphic processors for use in embedded systems.
 They can be found in anything from casinos to healthcare, with a large portion of products being used in industrial machines.
 These products include a complete graphics processing device in a compact multi-chip module including RAM and the GPU.
 ATI began offering embedded GPUs with the E2400 in 2008.
-Since that time AMD has released regular updates to their embedded GPU lineup in 2009, 2011, 2015, and 2016; reflecting improvements in their GPU technology.
+Since then, AMD has released regular updates to their embedded GPU lineup in 2009, 2011, 2015, and 2016; reflecting improvements in their GPU technology.